cropio/cropio-powerbi/README.md

-# cropio-powerbi
+# Cropwise Operations-powerbi
-PowerBI examples to work with Cropio HTTP API
+PowerBI examples to work with Cropwise Operations HTTP API

 > Using examples of PowerBI scripts requires installed PowerBI Desktop application.
 > You can download this application from official [Microsoft page](https://powerbi.microsoft.com/en-us/desktop/).